Committees

 OMA Forms Committee PDF Icon

-To help provide guidance toward the objective assessment of any current or proposed new form, the Forms Committee has developed guidelines on best practices for the review of forms.
-The main principles are digital first, patient attestation, appropriateness and remuneration.
+The committee is dedicated to reviewing all new, revised, or existing forms that need to be completed by physicians, including the need for any changes to existing forms, including digitization and the use of new technologies.
+When appropriate committee develops recommendations for physician remuneration.
+To help provide guidance toward the objective assessment of any current or proposed new form, the committee has developed guidelines on best practices for the review of forms.
+The main principles are digital first, patient attestation, appropriateness, and remuneration.

-• Ministry of Health Assistive Devices Program application for funding hearing devices form
+• Ministry of Health Assistive Devices Program Application for Funding Hearing Devices form

 Looking ahead